2020–21 FIS Ski Jumping World Cup

 The 2020–21 FIS Ski Jumping World Cup was the 42nd World Cup season in ski jumping for men, the 24th official World Cup season in ski flying, and the 10th World Cup season for women.

-Men's season began on 22 November 2020 in Wisła, Poland and has ended on 28 March 2021 in Planica, Slovenia.
-The women's season started in 18 December 2020 in Ramsau and ended on 28 March in Chaykovsky, Russia.
+The men's season began on 22 November 2020 in Wisła, Poland and ended on 28 March 2021 in Planica, Slovenia.
+The women's season started on 18 December 2020 in Ramsau and ended on 28 March in Chaykovsky, Russia.

-There were a lot of changes in the World Cup calendar this season due to COVID-19 pandemic.
-Already before the season started they cancelled Zaō and Sapporo, for both men and women.
-Also the first ever Chinese World Cup venue (Zhangjiakou, which was for men then replaced in Zakopane), as an Olympic test was cancelled at the start of the season.
-Lillehammer for women was first rescheduled at the start of the season from December to February and finally cancelled.
-Also both Raw Air tournaments in March were completely cancelled.
+There were a lot of changes in the World Cup calendar this season due to the COVID-19 pandemic.
+Prior to the start of the season, competitions in Zaō and Sapporo, for both men and women, were called off.
+The first ever Chinese World Cup venue (Zhangjiakou, which was for men, replaced by Zakopane), as an Olympic test was cancelled at the start of the season.
+The women's competition in Lillehammer was initially rescheduled at the start of the season from December to February and eventually cancelled.
+Both Raw Air tournaments in March were also cancelled.

-Halvor Egner Granerud won overall title and Willingen Six, Kamil Stoch took his 3rd Four Hills Tournament in his career, Karl Geiger won ski flying title and Planica7 and Nations Cup went to Team of Norway.
+Halvor Egner Granerud won the overall title and the Willingen Six, Kamil Stoch won the Four Hills Tournament for the 3rd time in his career, Karl Geiger won the ski flying title and the Planica7 and the Nations Cup went to Norway.

-Nika Križnar won first women's overall for Slovenia, Nations Cup went to Team of Austria and Russia Tour Blue Bird to Marita Kramer.
+Nika Križnar won first women's overall for Slovenia, Marita Kramer won the Russia Tour Blue Bird, and the Nations Cup went to Austria.